FranckLab/HR-VPTM/README.md

 ## Running LFM2PT

 ### Software Required
-Development and test occurred in Matlab versions 2019a - 2021a.
-Older versions may work but have not been tested.
+Development and test occurred in Matlab versions 2019a - 2021a on Windows 10.
+Other versions may work but have not been tested.

 The following Toolboxes are required:
 * 'System Identification Toolbox'